argenos/zotero-mdnotes/docs/_docs/templates.md

 ## Notes
 -
 ```

 {% endraw %}

 ### Standalone Note Template

 This template is used when you use the menu `Create a standalone note`.
+It is essentially a duplicate of the [mdnotes default template](#mdnotes-default-template).
+Its purpose is to provide a secondary template that can be used to add notes with *some* metadata and automatically adding links to Zotero.

 {% raw %}